azerion/bluestack-sdk-ios/setup.md

 ```
 ### Initialisation Delegate

-MNGAds SDK is configured by server or from last configuration.
-So in first run after installation, initialisation take some time before be done .
+BlueStack SDK is configured by server or from last configuration.

+set the **MNGAdsSDKFactoryDelegate** To know when the SDK has finished Initializing you have to use MNGAdsSDKFactoryDelegate.

-To check out if the SDK is initialized or not, you have to use `[MNGAdsSDKFactory isInitialized]`.
-To know when the SDK has finished Initializing you have to use MNGAdsSDKFactoryDelegate.
+To check out if the SDK is initialized or not, you have to use `[MNGAdsSDKFactory isInitialized]`

-** - [MNGAdsSDKFactory isInitialized] it's just to use  MNGAdsSDKFactoryDelegate and not to [MNGAdsSDKFactory initWithAppId:@"YOUR_APP_ID"]
-**

 ** - [MNGAdsSDKFactory initWithAppId:@"YOUR_APP_ID"] is mandatory to call each time the app is opened
 **